Three workshops to learn and sing together some medieval music for the season of Spring.

 What is the course about?

-We’ll also do some slightly more challenging music for which I’ll provide the score – 3 part medieval carols, both slightly more well-known and rather less so – for those of you who enjoy sightsinging, not in every session though.
+We’ll also sing some slightly more challenging music from the early 16th century for which I’ll provide the score – this will be fun for those of you who enjoy sightsinging but everyone will still be able to join in (or simply listen) as we’ll learn the key tune together.
 I’ll be playing my harp and/or singing along with those so although you will only hear your own voice, and not the voices of other participants, the other parts will be provided by me!

 Tutor website: leahstuttard.com